rillki/jobby/README.md

-# jobby
+# Jobby
 A simple task scheduler and executor supporting multiple job files.

+## LICENSE
+All code is licensed under the MIT license.